Medical Plaza South

 - A board-certified endocrinologist

-- Two registered dietitians, both certified diabetes educators
+- One registered dietitian, a certified diabetes educator

 The training includes two options.
 One is for the newly diagnosed who want to learn what affects blood sugar, the effects diabetes has on the body, etc. There is also a refresher course for people who have been living with diabetes.
 It’s an ever-changing disease and this brings those up to speed on the latest findings and advancements.